Mini Productions, Bone Garden Films and The Development Partnership presents…

 Financed by Great Point Media and Field Park Films.

-Sam & Rose have constructed a live together that involves as little interaction with the outside world as possible.
-Sam sets the traps, grows the vegetables and keeps the generator running.
+Sam sets traps, grows vegetables and keeps the generator running.
 Rose writes and sells enough novels to keep them ticking along.
+It may seems unconventional and hard-going, but it works… for now.